Lifeboat Associates

-Lifeboat Associates was a New York City company that was one of the largest microcomputer software distributors in the late 1970s and early 1980s.
+Lifeboat Associates, Inc., was a New York City company that was one of the largest microcomputer software distributors in the late 1970s and early 1980s.
 Lifeboat acted as an independent software broker marketing software to major hardware vendors such as Xerox, HP and Altos.
 As such Lifeboat Associates was instrumental in the founding of Autodesk and also financed the creation of PC Magazine.

 Overview

 Lifeboat was founded in 1976 or 1977 by Larry Alkoff and Tony Gold.
 By mid-1981 the company had same-name affiliates in England, Switzerland, France, Germany, Japan and Oakland, California.
 PC Magazine in 1982 wrote that Lifeboat "has published and marketed more CP/M application programs on more 8-bit machines than anyone in the world", and in 1983 InfoWorld said that Lifeboat was the largest publisher of microcomputer software in the world.

-Lifeboat Associates successfully combined many roles, including publisher and distributor, and actively solicited authors for software products that met its standards.
+Lifeboat Associates combined many roles, including publisher and distributor, and actively solicited authors for software products that met its standards.
+As of 1983 20% of revenue was from dealers, and the rest from direct retail sales to mail-order customers from a mailing list of 160,000.
+Lifeboat converted software between CP/M disk formats; companies such as Hewlett-Packard and Xerox paid it to compile software catalogs included with computers.
+Proprietary products were 25% of revenue.

 The company distributed T/Maker (written by Peter Roizen), one of the first spreadsheet programs designed for the personal computer user, which went a step beyond the similar VisiCalc program by offering text-processing capability, and The Boss Financial Accounting System (written by John Burns), a $2495 package for CP/M users.
 It was one of the first accounting programs for micro-computers.
 In addition Lifeboat Associates started collecting and distributing user-written "free" software, initially for the CP/M operating system.
 One of the first was XMODEM, which allowed reliable communication via modem and phone line.